Arctic wilderness aurora viewing spot

 What you actually need

-See what a 1390 SEK guided tour actually includes → Tripods, warm drinks, campfire, free professional photos.
+See what a guided tour from 1490 SEK actually includes → Warm drinks, light snacks, basic phone photo help when possible.
 Might change your math.

 What DIY gets wrong — the four common failures